 Some of the links in this post are affiliate links; this blog receives a small commission from sales made through such links at no extra cost for you.
 All opinions remain my own.

-My kids joined the swim team four years ago, and swim in both the summer and winter.
+My kids joined the swim team when they were around age 5-6, and swam in both the summer and winter.
 Even in the beginning, we had a swim meet every week, and I quickly learned what are some good essentials.
 Swim meets can be long, and being prepared is a must!

 Snacks and water